eclipse-hono/hono/site/documentation/content/user-guide/coap-adapter.md

 The protocol adapter checks the gateway's authority to publish data on behalf of the device implicitly by means of retrieving a *registration assertion* for the device from the [configured Device Registration service]({{< relref "/admin-guide/common-config#device-registration-service-connection-configuration" >}}).

-{{% note %}}
-When sending requests with the *hono-ttd* query parameter in order to receive a command for a specific device connected to the authenticated gateway, it has to be noted that multiple concurrent such requests for the same gateway but different devices may lead to some commands not getting forwarded to the gateway.
-To resolve such potential issues, the corresponding tenant can be configured with the *support-concurrent-gateway-device-command-requests* option set to `true` in the *ext* field of an *adapters* entry of type `hono-coap`.
-Note that with this option set, it is not supported for the authenticated gateway to send a single request with a *hono-ttd* query parameter but no device id in order to receive commands for
-*any* device that has last sent a telemetry or event message via the authenticated gateway.
-{{% /note %}}

 **Examples**

 Publish some JSON data for device `4712` using default message type `CON` (*at least once*):